-Policy applying to Incentive type Target Details Details Notes EVs Direct financial incentives Individuals Ecological Bonus on purchase or loan (bonus/malus écologique), scrappage premium (prime à la conversion).
-Bonus to buy car or van with ≤ 20g CO2/km: - €6,000 for households, if vehicle ≤ €45,000 - €4,000 for legal persons, vehicle ≤ €45,000 - €2,000 for households and legal persons, vehicle between €45,000 and €60,000, FCEV vans and cars, or vans > €60,000 Bonus to buy car or van > 21 and ≤ 50g CO2/km: - €1,000 for households, vehicle ≤ €50,000 Bonus BEV or FCEV heavy-duty vehicles: - €50,000 for N2/N3 vehicles - €30,000 for M2/M3 vehicles Scrappage scheme for purchase of secondhand or new vehicles with ≤ 50g CO2/km, price ≤ €60,000: - Cars: up to €5,000, based on income - Vans: up to €9,000, based on the weight Companies / Indirect financial incentives Individuals Regions provide a tax exemption (taxe sur les certificats d'immatriculation), either total or 50%, for alternatively powered vehicles (i.e., electric, HEVs, CNG, LPG and E85).
-BEVs, FCEVs, PHEVs (with a range of > 50km) are exempt from the mass-based malus. licentives Companies Exemption from CO2-based tax component (TVS) for vehicles emitting less than 60g CO2/km (apart from diesel vehicles).
-Non-financial incentives Individuals Loan system for modest revenues (microcrédit véhicules propres).
-Cities like Paris have introduced low-emission zones where only cleaner vehicles, including EVs, are allowed and thermal vehicles are progressively phased out until 2030.
-Companies Fleet share obligations (public and private).
-Incentives disadvantaging alternatives Individuals Malus on purchase or loan (bonus/malus écologique), tax depreciation disadvantage (plafonnement de l'amortissement).
+Policy applying to Incentive type Target Details Notes EVs Direct financial incentives Individuals Ecological Bonus on purchase or loan (bonus/malus écologique), scrappage premium (prime à la conversion).
+Bonus to buy car or van with ≤ 20g CO2/km: €6,000 for households, if vehicle ≤ €45,000 €4,000 for legal persons, vehicle ≤ €45,000 €2,000 for households and legal persons, vehicle between €45,000 and €60,000, FCEV vans and cars, or vans > €60,000 Bonus to buy car or van > 21 and ≤ 50g CO2/km: €1,000 for households, vehicle ≤ €50,000 Bonus BEV or FCEV heavy-duty vehicles: €50,000 for N2/N3 vehicles €30,000 for M2/M3 vehicles Scrappage scheme for purchase of secondhand or new vehicles with ≤ 50g CO2/km, price ≤ €60,000: Cars: up to €5,000, based on income Vans: up to €9,000, based on the weight Companies / Indirect financial incentives Individuals Regions provide a tax exemption (taxe sur les certificats d'immatriculation), either total or 50%, for alternatively powered vehicles (i.e., electric, HEVs, CNG, LPG and E85).
+BEVs, FCEVs, PHEVs (with a range of > 50km) are exempt from the mass-based malus.
+Companies Exemption from CO2-based tax component (TVS) for vehicles emitting less than 60g CO2/km (apart from diesel vehicles).
+Non-financial Individuals incentives Loan system for modest revenues (microcrédit véhicules propres).
+Cities like Paris have introduced low-emission zones where only cleaner vehicles, including EVs, are allowed and thermal vehicles are progressively phased out until 2030. companies Alus on nurchase or loan (honus/malus ócologique), tax Incentives disadvantaging alternatives Individuals depreciation disadvantage (plafonnement de l'amortissement).
 Companies

 Charging stations Direct financial incentives Individuals Until the end of 2023, ADVENIR , the French EV Infrastructure Charging Programme, will offer a grant to cover 50% of the cost (maximum €1,160) for collective charging stations to multiple owners in condominiums.
-Until the end of 2023 Companies Commercial charging incentives covered by the ADVENIR program: 50% of the investment, with a cap of €2,700 from April 1st, 2022.
-Indirect financial incentives Individuals Until the end of 2023, ADVENIR will offer a tax credit of €960 for purchasing and installation of a charging station.
-Until the end of 2023 incentives Companies Non-financial Individuals incentives Companies Obligation of pre-equipment on new buildings.
+Until the end of 2023 Companies Commercial charging incentives covered by the ADVENIR program: 50% of the investment, with a cap of \pounds 2,700 from April 1st, 2022.
+Indirect financial Individuals Until the end of 2023, ADVENIR will offer a tax credit of €960 for purchasing and installation of a charging station.
+Until the end of 2023 incentives Companies / Non-financial Individuals / incentives Companies Obligation of pre-equipment on new buildings.